king-tri-ton/pythonpagelink/readme.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).

 ## Contact

-For any questions or issues, please open an issue on the [GitHub repository](https://github.com/king-tri-ton/pythonpagelink).
+If you have any questions or suggestions, feel free to reach out to me via [telegram](https://t.me/king_triton).